-I recently wrote about what you need to field a post-event research initiative.
-This blog will focus on the types of questions to ask in an event marketing post-event survey If you are interested in what you need in place before you field a post-event survey, read this first.
+We’ve previously talked about what you need to field a post-event research initiative.
+This blog will focus on the types of questions to ask in an event marketing post-event survey.
+If you are interested in what you need in place before you field a post-event survey, read this first.

 Questions that measure the erosion of brand affinity

-The premise is to repeat questions that you asked in your exit survey to determine to how the event marketing is “sticking” with consumers.
-The questions I most often see repeat focus on brand perceptions, message agreement statements, or intent to take some sort of future action, such as advocate for the brand or make a future purchase.
+The premise is to repeat questions that you ask in your exit survey to determine how the event marketing is “sticking” with consumers.
+The questions we most often see repeat focus on brand perceptions, message agreement statements, or intent to take some sort of future action, such as advocate for the brand or make a future purchase.